madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 Thanks to Dominic Orchard for pointing out that he did not advise Andrew Rice.
-Also thanks to Daniel Kröni for realising `isRangeRestricted` is too restrictive and providing a better implementation.
+Also thanks to Daniel Kröni for realising `isRangeRestricted` is too restrictive and for providing a better implementation.

 ## A crash course in logic programming